open-formulieren/open-forms/docs/configuration/registration/zgw.rst

 1. In Open Forms, navigate to: **Configuration** > **Services**
-2. Here we need to configure credentials for three related ZGW API's.
+2. Here we need to configure credentials for three related ZGW API's:

     - Zaakregistratiecomponent (ZRC)
     - Documentregistratiecomponent (DRC)